 On 15 November there was another public talk, as part of Sheffield’s Festival of Debate: what can the the history of hairstylists tell us about society today?
 This followed a public appearance at the Hay festival with the BBC in May.

 On 12 November 2016, for example, I contributed to a Sheffield masterclass on German song and poetry from the nineteenth century.
-So I’m available to give public lectures on a wide range of topics.
+So I’m available to give public lectures on a wide range of topics in German cultural history.
+This particular talk, and some of my publications, led to a Radio 3 feature documentary that I presented in autumn 2017.

 The 3-part poster display is available for free (in PDF format) to anyone wanting to use it, be they barbers themselves, or Victoriana affectionados, or whatever!